Messing Around Our Mothership Appointment

 We successfully navigated our 5th (or was it our 6th?) service appointment at the Airstream service center, right beside the Airstream factory in Ohio.
 Five might not seem like a lot, but the last three have been within a year, and we’ve had to scurry to Ohio each time to make sure we got to the appointments they fit us in for.
 As in: emergency trips.

 This recent trip was for the grey tank again, which we were pissed about, seeing as how they fixed it a year ago.
 But, we got the same technician this time, and he said we had a new crack close to the old one, but not the old one, so we must’ve recently hit something in just the right way.
 Again.
 We are good at that.
-He fixed it in less than a a day and didn’t charge us an arm and a leg, so we’re not complaining.
-I’m just glad to have it fixed.
+He fixed it in less than a a day and didn’t charge us an arm and a leg, so we’re relieved.

-A grey tank leak is a pain in the ass because, even though it’s not leaking waste water from the toilet, you still can’t let leak and kind of waste water onto the ground because this stuff is full of soap and kitchen oils.
+A grey tank leak is a pain in the ass because, even though it’s not leaking waste water from the toilet, it’s still full of soap and kitchen oils.
 It’s bad for the soil, plus, it smells.
 You don’t want to let on in campgrounds that you’re leaking, so we’ve had to do this careful dance of catching the grey water a little each day until it reaches the crack in the tank, then opening the valve to dump it.
 Every day.

 That’s in a campsite with sewer; without sewer, we’ve simply tried like heck not to release any water into that tank.
 So, for cooking and washing, we place a bucket in the kitchen sink, then dump that water into the black tank, which means the black tank fills much quicker.
 It’s a messy situation, with the sink bucket being perennially filled with gross water.
 But no more!